Rki0/obsidian/Data_Structure/Tree/Binary Search Tree(BST).md

 3. Write a helper function which accepts a node
 	1. Push the value of the node to the variable that stores the values
 	2. If the node has a left property, call the helper function with the left property on the node
-	3. If the node has a right property,
+	3. If the node has a right property, call the helper function with the right property on the node
+4. Invoke the helper function with the current variable
+5. Return the array of values

 # Implement